 “The practice of perforating a well, or using explosives to perforate the rock, is not new,” says Herz.
 Colonel Edward A. L. Roberts first used his “Roberts Torpedo” in 1865.
-The practice was successful and soon the dry holes of Pennsylvania were turned into producers by “shooting” the well with nitroglycerin torpedoes.
-Read more in Shooters – A “Fracking” History.
+The practice was successful and soon the dry holes of Pennsylvania were turned into producers by blasting wells with nitroglycerin torpedoes.
+Learn more in Shooters — A “Fracking” History.

 “The Koneshot was a type of perforating gun that used a shaped charge.
-It was another innovation,” he says, adding that it “contained shaped charges in a spiral placement in a steel housing at a three-inch centerline distance from each other.”
+It was another innovation,” Herz explained.
+He added that charges had “a spiral placement in a steel housing at a three-inch centerline distance from each other.”

-The design was a definite improvement over some of the early perforators,” notes Herz.
-Learn more history about perforating with shaped charges in Downhole Bazooka.
+The arrangement was an improvement over some of the early perforators (see more about perforating with shaped charges in Downhole Bazooka).

 Work on the Iverson well was again halted the week of March 5 by another blizzard.
 The well would remain idle for several weeks until the snow choked roads could be cleared for passage.
 With the well plugged back to a depth of 11,669 feet, the work stopped to make repairs and prepare for another perforation.